Fun facts about dreams: What about dreams?

 #7 You are paralyzed when you’re dreaming.

+Do you ever have the experience of “having a demon in your room”?
+That is, whether you are still in a sleeping state or have already woken up, but you find yourself “locked” on the bed, and no matter how hard you try, you are unable to move or speak for a few seconds to several minutes.
 This phenomenon is called sleep paralysis, where 8% to 50% of the people only experience it once or twice during their whole life, and in few cases, some may be a recurrent episode4.
 REM sleep is characterized by paralysis, where you will experience a temporary inability to move or speak4.
 Even though the experience may be terrifying, those who suffered are to be reassured that sleep paralysis is common and generally not serious, unless the circumstance has greatly influenced your daily lives2.
+After all, the theory behind it is as simple as you can guess: Motor neurons are not yet stimulated and thus our body cannot move2.

 - Barrett, D. (1992).
 Just how lucid are lucid dreams?
 Dreaming, 2(4), 221-228. doi: 10.1037/h0094362